chamambom/resume/README.md

 **Period** - Mar - Jul 2020 <br>
 **Challenges Experienced**
  - Felt like the setup was supposed to be a managed service - monitoring of server replication process , the coonfiguration server for physical servers and the on-premise microsoft backup server required someone with azure expertise.
-Client kept pushing requests to the vendor.
+Client kept pushing requests to the vendor.<br>
  **Reference** - Dave Michie <br>

  **Organisation** - [Morupule Coal Mine (MCM) | BOTSWANA](https://www.mcm.co.bw/)<br>